nymanska/besstology.github.io/_posts/2025-09-18-building-blocks-of-bess.md

 ## Summary
 From the DC Block as the electrochemical foundation, to the BESS Block as the functional unit, and finally the BESS Plant with plant-level controllers and SCADA - each layer builds on the previous one.
 A clear understanding of this hierarchy avoids confusion in project design and communication, ensuring consistency between developers, EPC contractors, service providers, and manufacturers.

-Clear understanding of this hierarchy avoids confusion in project design and communication, ensuring consistency between developers, EPC Contractors, Service-level providers, and manufacturers.

 {% include comments.html %}